Police captain: New York City

 In the New York City Police Department, the rank of captain is immediately below deputy inspector.
 Captains are usually veterans with extensive experience.

 Philippines

-In the Philippines, the rank of a Police Captain is equivalent to a Senior Inspector based on the original Philippine National Police rank under the Republic Act 6975.
-It is currently in effect since 2019.
+In the Philippines, the rank of a police captain is equivalent to a senior inspector based on the original Philippine National Police rank under the Republic Act 6975.
+It has existed since 2019.
+It was higher than a police lieutenant, and lower than a police major.